Winter Olympics Kick Off With Biting Winds And History-Making Wins

 "The wind was quite good," Wellinger told ESPN.

-And while the Korean women's ice hockey team may embody lofty hopes around reunification, they were trounced by Switzerland Saturday.
-The gaze of South Korea's president and the sister of the North Korean leader, alongside the choreographed moves of the famed North Korean cheerleaders couldn't help elicit a single goal; the Swiss won eight to zero.
+And while the Korean women's ice hockey team may embody lofty hopes around reunification, they were trounced by Switzerland on Saturday.
+The gaze of South Korea's president and the sister of the North Korean leader, alongside the choreographed moves of the famed North Korean cheerleaders couldn't help elicit a single goal; the Swiss won 8-0.